I design products and brands for complex industries where every detail matters

 Outside of work, I'm deeply interested in health, longevity, wellness, and sports.
 I've been an ultra marathon trail runner and cyclist for over a decade and prioritize physical fitness and wellbeing.
 I enjoy getting out in nature to explore our amazing home, planet Earth.

-I'm also a keen traveler (26 countries and counting), now living in Asia, previously Europe (and US briefly), and worked with teams across continents.
+I'm also a keen traveler (26 countries and counting), now living in Asia, previously Europe (and US briefly), and working with teams across continents.
 I genuinely believe that decentralized technology will make the world more free, fair, and open.

 At a Glance